kalpiree/SURE/README.md

 # SURE: Shift-aware, User-adaptive, Risk-controlled rEcommendations

-This repository implements a pipeline to generate prediction sets with guaranteed performance with the DUAR framework.
+This repository implements a pipeline to generate prediction sets with guaranteed performance with the SURE framework.

 ---